 Melting point: decomposes

-The down side though is that it tends to be unstable in cold process soap.
-Titanium dioxide is a thickening, whitening, lubricating ingredient added to this pigment to protect the skin.
-It is added to allow a level of stability not afforded by mica.
-The end result of the combination of mica and titanium dioxide is a multicolour shimmery pigment that is fairly stable and not clumpy.
-This shimmery pigment can be used by itself in bodycare applications or to brighten other colours in various applications.
-It can be used for colouring cosmetics as well as to colour soaps.
+One awesome point about mica is that it has a tendency not to clump in cold process soap.
+However, the down side though is that it has a possibility to be unstable in cold process soap.
+Titanium dioxide is a solidifying, blanching, lubricating ingredient added to this colourant to protect the skin.
+The reason for adding it is to permit a level of stability not attainable with mica.
+The end result of the mixture of mica and titanium dioxide is a many-coloured, shimmery pigment that is equally stable and not clumpy.

-The 15g option is packaged in a clear vial whilst larger options come packaged in resealable ziplock standup pouches.
+The 15g option is packed in a clear vial, however, larger options are packed in reclosable ziplock standup pouches.

-Warning: there may be violent or incandescent reaction of the product with metals, such as aluminium, magnesium, potassium, zinc, lithium, sodium etc, at high temperatures.
+Warning: An injurious reaction may happen when used with metals such as magnesium, aluminum, potassium, lithium, zinc, sodium etc, at high temperatures.